 Corporate communication: letting the consumer take control

-Certainly, for some years now, some marketing departments have begun to implement new practices to assimilate change, but the adoption of a culture in which mass markets no longer exists, and therefore customers have left being seen as a source of income and now have become a power of prescription and a source of information.
-Message between lines: the construction of brands through traditional marketing has lost effectiveness, so new tools and 360º strategies that incorporates the consumers in the process are needed.
+Certainly, for some years now, some marketing departments have begun to implement new practices to assimilate change, but the adoption of a culture in which mass markets no longer exists, and therefore customers have left is seen as a source of income and now have become a power of prescription and a source of information.
+The message between lines: the construction of brands through traditional marketing has lost effectiveness, so new tools and 360º strategies that incorporate the consumers in the process are needed.

 Companies, and their marketing areas, face a "perfect storm" that must be overcome through a maxim: to understand that the process of adaptation leads to errors, but the future is to risk and support an entrepreneurial approach.
 Where to start?
 To build bridges between the old and the new world.

 This is translating into the enrichment of both, and the diversification and specification of supply.
 Currently, offering variety is key to the online experience, but relevancy could be the priority in the future.
 Yes, offering a product that is relevant to a particular customer can become the best source of trust and loyalty in a brand.

 The new, more competitive, more global reality implies building and maintaining a closer relationship with all customers, to differentiate themselves from competitors by developing strategies in which brand content and giving voice to the consumer are key pieces.
 So, the future is in the proper management of the interaction with the user.

 The future of any brand in the current environment passes through brand content, which serves as a tool for building segmented audiences; as well as a generator of trust, facilitator of interaction and element that influences the purchase decision.